Tampa Drug Crimes Lawyer

 • Possession with intent to distribute.
 The penalties for possessing narcotics with the intent to sell or distribute are far more severe than those for ordinary possession.
 Evidence that includes large sums of cash, packaging materials, or substantial amounts of narcotics may be used to support a possession with intent to distribute the accusation.

 • Drug trafficking.
 Large-scale drug manufacturing, distribution, transportation, and possession are all a part of drug trafficking.
 In Florida, trafficking is one of the most serious drug offenses, in which convictions could mean significant jail time and fines.
+These offenses can also be subject to federal charges, making the legal process even more complex.

 • Drug manufacturing.
 This offense entails the manufacturing or production of illicit narcotics such as meth production or marijuana growing.
 Charges of drug production frequently include other connected offenses, including possession of narcotics or drug-making materials.